LappalainenMatias/flutter_isometric_ship_game/README.md

 3. We draw all game objects that are above water.
 4. We draw a cloud shadow plane which uses a ```FragmentShader```.

+The water depth is created by drawing more bluish tiles when the elevation is low.
+This approach is not very flexible but it looks okay and does not have any impact on performance.

 To make the rendering faster, a single ```drawRawAtlas()``` draws all under/above water game objects in a region.
 We also only render the regions and game objects that are visible on the screen.
 To solve the correct rendering order, we use painter's algorithm.
 Each game object and region